Max Sharam: 1994–1999: A Million Year Girl

 Sharam signed a recording contract with Warner Music Australia in 1994, which issued her debut EP, Coma, in October – produced by Daniel Denholm and Nick Mainsbridge – with the song peaking at No. 14 on the ARIA Singles Chart during February 1995.

 "Coma" was voted the eighth-most popular song on radio station, Triple J's Hottest 100 of 1994.
 Her debut album, A Million Year Girl, was released in May 1995, achieving gold accreditation and reaching No. 9 in the ARIA Albums Chart.

 At the ARIA Music Awards of 1995 Sharam was nominated in eight categories, losing to Tina Arena and Silverchair, but winning ARIA Award for Best Cover Art for the album with Dominic O'Brien.
 The album spawned two more Top 40 singles, "Be Firm" (No. 25 in June) and "Lay Down (Candles in the Rain)" (a cover of Melanie Safka's song, which reached No. 36 in November).
 Her fourth single, "Is It OK If I Call You Mine?", a cover written by Paul McCrane for the film Fame, was released in February 1996 but peaked outside the top 100.
 After several subsequent sell-out national tours, Sharam disappeared from the Australian mainstream music scene moving to Los Angeles for several years.
 Sharam re-appeared in Channel 9's TV documentary Dream Factory, shot in Los Angeles.

 2000–2009

-In 2000 Sharam moved to Manhattan, New York where she continued to write.
+In 2000, Sharam moved to Manhattan, New York where she continued to write.
 She wrote and staged her first one-woman show, MadmoselleMax, for the Melbourne International Comedy Festival.
 In January 2005, she performed "Butterfly Suicide" at the Hong Kong Fringe Festival.
-The one-woman P'Opera (a "Virtual Variety/Multi Media Musical") featured the misadventures of "ill Soprano", a highly-strung opera diva who takes to the streets at night singing.

-In 2006 Sharam portrayed Jean Lee in the musical The Hanging of Jean Lee, which was based on a biographical book of poems by Jordie Albiston.
+In 2006, Sharam portrayed Jean Lee in the musical The Hanging of Jean Lee, which was based on a biographical book of poems by Jordie Albiston.
 The score was written by Australian composer Andree Greenwell and the musical played at Sydney Opera House alongside Hugo Race.

 Sharam performed and produced the music for 2006 AFI award winning documentary Forbidden Lie$ and in 2007 wrote, performed and produced the closing credit song for Expired, a movie starring Samantha Morton, Jason Patric, Illeana Douglas and Teri Garr.